Isa-May/EmotionalArgumentationProject/README.md

 This is the copright notice for the BertForSequenceClassification class:
 Copyright 2018 The Google AI Language Team Authors and The HuggingFace Inc. team.
 Copyright (c) 2018, NVIDIA CORPORATION.
 All rights reserved.
-Licensed under the Apache License, Version 2.0 (the "License");
+Licensed under the Apache License, Version 2.0 (the "License").

+Further, especially model variant 2, the Huggingface implementation, was a further development of the code created in a practical preceding my thesis.
+This is the copyright notice:
+The MIT License (MIT)
+Copyright (c) 2021, Team Orange.

 ### Data Visualisation
 1. #### Example pie plot (jupyter notebook)